googlecreativelab/teachablemachine-community/libraries/pose/README.md

 ### Loading the model - url checkpoints

 `tmPose` is the module name, which is automatically included when you use the `<script src>` method.
+It gets added as an object to your window so you can access via `window.tmPose` or simply `tmPose`.

 ```ts
 tmPose.load(